Teodoro Obiang Nguema Mbasogo: Coup and aftermath

-After Macías ordered the murders of several members of the family they shared, including Obiang's brother, Obiang and others in Macías's inner circle feared the president had become insane.
-Obiang overthrew his uncle on 3 August 1979 in a bloody coup d'état, and placed him on trial for his actions, including the genocide of the Bubi people, over the previous decade.
+After Macías ordered the murders of several members of the family they shared, including Obiang's brother, Obiang and others in Macías's inner circle feared he had gone insane.
+Obiang overthrew Macías on 3 August 1979 in a bloody coup d'état and put him on trial for his actions, including the genocide of the Bubi people, over the previous decade.
 Macías was sentenced to death and executed by firing squad on 29 September 1979.
 A new Moroccan presidential guard was required to form the firing squad, because local soldiers feared his alleged magical powers.

 Obiang declared that the new government would make a fresh start from Macías's brutal and repressive régime.
 He granted amnesty to political prisoners, and ended the previous régime's system of forced labor.
-He also reversed the previous régime's most repressive measures; Obiang unbanned glasses and Christianity, which were previously banned during his uncle's régime.
-However, he made virtually no mention of his own role in the atrocities committed under it.
+He also reversed the previous régime's most repressive measures, reversing its bans on glasses and Christianity.
+But he made virtually no mention of his own role in the Macías régime's atrocities.

 New constitution

 The country nominally returned to civilian rule in 1982, with the enactment of a slightly less authoritarian constitution.
-At the same time, Obiang was elected to a seven-year term as president; he was the only candidate.
+At the same time, Obiang was elected unopposed to a seven-year term as president.
 He was sworn in on 12 October, the 14th anniversary of the country's independence from Spain.
-He was reelected in 1989, again as the only candidate.
-After other parties were nominally allowed to organize in 1992, he was reelected in 1996 and 2002 with 98 percent of the vote in elections condemned as fraudulent by international observers.
-In 2002, for instance, at least one voting district was recorded as giving Obiang 103 percent of the vote.
+He was reelected in 1989, again unopposed.
+After other parties were nominally allowed to organize in 1992, he was reelected in 1996 and 2002 with 98% of the vote in elections international observers condemned as fraudulent.
+In 2002, at least one voting district was recorded as giving Obiang 103% of the vote.

-He was reelected for a fourth term in 2009 with 97% of the vote, again amid accusations of voter fraud and intimidation, beating opposition leader Plácido Micó Abogo.
+Obiang was elected to a fourth term in 2009 with 97% of the vote, again amid accusations of voter fraud and intimidation, beating opposition leader Plácido Micó Abogo.